aviraljanveja/SQL/README.md

 - The concepts presented here can be practiced on example databases provided on mode.com.

--- Developed by Aviral Janveja (Copyright 2024)
+-- Developed by Aviral Janveja for the Panini AI initiative.
+(Copyright 2024)